 Kate joined the teaching staff at Abertay as a part-time lecturer in 2012, and later as a full-time lecturer, academic curriculum manager and latterly has taken the role of interim head of Division for Mental Health Nursing and Counselling.
 She runs, along with Sally Lumsdaine, Julia McLeod and Mhairi Thurston, the Tayside Centre for Counselling, a large-scale project into the development of the pluralistic framework for counselling.
 She is involved in projects examining the role of counselling for people with long-term health conditions (both medical and psychological), and heads a research project into the emotional and psychological needs of people with diabetes.
 She has published research on training for practitioners in mental health.

 Kate is a member of BACP, COSCA, BPS, a Senior Fellow of the HEA, and a founder member of the Pluralistic Practioner Network and chaired the 1st International Conference on Pluralistic Counselling and Psychotherapy in 2018

-Kate is the Head of Division for Mental Health Nursing and Counselling for the School of Social and Health Sciences.
+Kate is the Head of Division for Mental Health Nursing and Counselling for the School of Applied Sciences.

 Kate teaches on both undergraduate and post-graduate counselling and psychology courses: